MarcoKnoesel/powerSupplyControl/README.md

 	pages/backend/InfluxDBConfig.py

+Besides, you can choose a time interval for the automatic data submission to InfluxDB.
+You can set a negative value to disable the data submission completely.

+### Adding or Removing LV and HV Supplies
 If you want to add or remove LV HV supplies from Power-Supply Control, or change their IP addresses, you can do so in the files

 	pages/backend/lv/LVDefinitions.py